anjrew/Mammography-Breast-Cancer-Detection-AI/README.md

-# Mammography-Breast-Cancer-Detection
+# Mammography Breast Cancer Detection 🧘‍♀️

-This project is aimed to identify breast cancer.
-Predicts cancer victims by using ANN model that screens mammograms.
+This project is aimed to identify breast cancer in women 🎯.
+It predicts cancer victims by using ANN model that screens mammograms.